bobse/directus_ext_coord_to_text/coords_to_map/readme.md

 ```
     collection: "<NAME OF THE COLLECTION>",
     inputField: "<NAME OF THE FIELD TO WATCH>",
-    targetField: "<NAME OF THE FIELD WHICH WILL RECIEVE THE TEXT FROM THE COORDS>",
+    targetField: "<NAME OF THE FIELD WHICH WILL RECIEVE THE MAP ID FROM
+    THE COORDS>",
+    imageFolder: "<FOLDER ID> or null",

 ```

 -   InputField and targetField can be nested fields.
 Example: "geometria.coordinates"